-- I turn my photos and words into Instagram posts, online articles/posts, and layouts for photo books and albums.
+- When it comes to outcomes, I turn my photos and words into Instagram posts, online articles/posts, and layouts for photo books and albums.

-- To document and "see" love in the important moments and experiences where love lives.
+- When it comes to motivation, it's to document and "see" love in the important moments and experiences where love lives.

-Whenever I have a tough, but focused question, I wind up doing four things:
+Whenever I have a tough question, I wind up doing four things.
+I:

-- I jot down a quick, top-of-mind list of answers that feel right
+- Jot down a quick, top-of-mind list of answers that feel right

 - Conduct research on the interwebs to find out how others have answered the question